 “That’s not your fault.”
 He cupped her chin.
 “I wouldn’t expect you to remember.”

 A low bell chimed melodic trill right near Aeris’s ear.
 The poor maid recoiled once again, but she was trapped in his arms.
 Sephiroth gently set her beside before tending to his phone.
-Scanning its face, he returned to the Cetra still cocooned in his coat.
+Scanning its face, he returned to the Cetra still cocooned in his great coat.
 She was clutching her arms as her stare shivered up.
 Anything strange could cause horror’s return.